humanmade/altis-local-chassis/docs/README.md

 **Note:** this command only supports OSX and Windows currently.

+### Windows

+On Windows systems note that the `composer chassis secure` command requires adminstrator privileges.

+In order for it to work you'll need to start your command prompt application such as GitBash by right-clicking the icon and selecting "Run as Administrator" from the context menu.

+You can run the entire `composer chassis init` command in the administrator context but you should be sure that you are comfortable with everything the command is doing beforehand.

 ### Firefox

 Because the Firefox browser uses its own certificate store you will either need to install the generated certificate file manually or alternatively follow these steps: